Pelvic Organ Prolapse

 Most insurance plans, including Medicare, cover these procedures.
 Consult your insurance carrier to find out the specific criteria for coverage.
 The reimbursement specialist at your physician’s office may also be able to help you get answers.

-To find out what the best treatment is for you, schedule your initial consultation with Dr. Tapscott:
+To find out what the best treatment is for you, schedule your initial consultation with Pazona MD:

 Schedule An Appointment